jsfehler/renpy-encyclopaedia/docs/user_guide/02-scope/02-persistent.rst

 Persistent Data
 ===============

+If your Encyclopaedia is global, the state of each EncEntry can be saved using Ren'Py's persistent data system.

-If your Encyclopaedia is global, you must set the `viewed_persistent` and `locked_persistent` arguments to True to be able to save the entry's status.
+You must set the `viewed_persistent` and `locked_persistent` arguments to True to be able to save the entry's status.

+Example:

 .. code-block:: python